DEGENERATIVE DISC DISEASE

 In this fourth and final stage of disc degeneration, the fibres of the disc wall have now completely failed, at the site of the original disc bulge, and the gel-like interior is oozing out of the disc’s interior.
 This is an extremely serious situation for many reasons.

 Inflammation will be abundant placing direct pressure on all of the soft tissue and nerves in the region.
-Pain will be extensive and unrelenting.
+The pain will be extensive and unrelenting.

 The height of the disc will begin shrinking due to the loss of internal fluid.